PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_feed.md

 ### The Feed-Forward Loop

-Load in the CellBlender_Tutorial_Template from (Link to Setting up CellBlender).
+Load up the *CellBlender_Tutorial_Template.blend* file from the [Random Walk Tutorial](https://purpleavatar.github.io/multiscale_biological_modeling/prologue/tutorial-random-walk).
 Save as *ffl.blend*

 Go to *CellBlender > Molecules* and create the following molecules: